 The Knoll logo is located on the underside of the base.
 A nameplate with the KnollStudio logo and the signature of the designer is also located on the underside of the top or on the top support plate.

 Base: Original Saarinen design.
-Heavy moulded cast aluminium.
-Black and white bases are protected with Rilsan.
+Heavy moulded cast aluminium in white or black Rilsan.

 Shipping: Tops and bases shipped in separate packages.